diethardsteiner/diethardsteiner.github.io/_posts/2015-02-17-CSS-for-print.md

 I put together a very basic example of using CSS for creating PDF reports.
 The code can be found [here on Github](https://github.com/diethardsteiner/css-for-print).

+# Conclusion

+**CSS3 for paged media** is a very promising standard, which will be hopefully implemented be more open source/free solutions in the future.
+Currently WeasyPrint seems to be the only open source tool available and it allows us to freely explore the new CSS3 features.
+It is very handy that it comes with a demo server to quickly preview the PDF output.

+Is **WeasyPrint** a viable additation to the Pentaho BA Server environment?
+This has to be very wisely thought about: WeasyPrint is writting in **Python** and this fact doesn't naturally make fit it into the **Java** world Pentaho relies on.
+There could be ways to integrate it, so that easy solutions are possible, but someone would first have to build this bridge.
+In general it would be great if there was an open source tool based on **Java** or **JavaScript** around, which could be easily integrated - however, there isn't one right now.
+Another hope is that in future **web browsers** will natively support the CSS3 for paged media specification/recommendation.
+This would certainly be the best case scenario.
+I am hoping for the latter on to happen.

 # Sources

 - [6 Things I Learned About Print Stylesheets From HTML5 Boilerplate](http://designshack.net/articles/css/6-thinks-i-learned-about-print-stylesheets-from-html5-boilerplate/)